 - When choosing which oils to diffuse for children, get the advice of a qualified aromatherapist because not all essential oils are safe to use with children.

 - For babies under three months, essential oils should NOT be diffused or applied topically unless there is a compelling reason for doing so.
-Babies of this age generally do not need essential oil intervention but on the odd occasion that they do, only work with a highly skilled aromatherapist.
+Babies of this age generally do not need essential oil intervention but on the odd occasion that they do, only work with a highly skilled aromatherapist/health practitioner.

 - When diffusing, the ultrasonic cool mist diffuser is a wise choice for older children because the oils are diluted and emit a less concentrated mist into the air.

-Essential Oil Purity is Paramount
+Essential Oil Purity Is Paramount

 When choosing a brand of essential oils for health reasons, purity matters greatly.
 It is wise to choose a company that only offers organic, non-GMO essential oils.
 Make sure that the company knows how to properly distill the oils so that the content of natural chemical compounds of the oils has not been compromised.